distributeaid/masks-for-solidarity/content/home/faq.md

 When you donate money via donorbox on this website, your money goes directly to Team Humanity on the ground in Greece.
-Every penny is used for the explicit purpose of funding the refugees.care project.
+Every penny is used for the explicit purpose of funding the Refugees Care project.
 The journey of your money is as
 follows:

 Team Humanity (on Lesvos, Greece), receive all the money generated from